Freehold Properties

 4. No indemnity policies are required.
 Additional disbursements may apply if indemnity policies are required.

-5. The seller’s title is already registered at the Land Registry.
+5. The title is already registered at the Land Registry.
 If not, then there will be additional costs.

 What is the process?